Fl4gu1z0wsky/CEH/README.md

 **Ellicitation** - Elicitation means to bring or draw out or arrive at a conclusion (truth, for instance) by logic.
 In training materials, the National Security Agency of the United States government defines elicitation as "the subtle extraction of information during an apparently normal and innocent conversation."
 It can occur at a restaurant, a bar, a daycare, ...

 **Eavesdropping** - It is the act of secretly or stealthily listening to the private conversation or communications of others without their consent in order to gather information.

+**Session Donation** - An attacker creates an account and sends authenticated link to the victim.
+Convincing the victim to provide more information about their account but in reality, it is not their account but the attackers account.
+Instead, the Session Fixation attack fixes an established session on the victim’s browser, so the attack starts before the user logs in.

 ### Network